newpatiente2e/docs/docs/25-form-recognizer-studio/25-upload-training-data.md

 # Upload training data

-This topic describes how to upload your training data to the Form Recognizer Studio.
+This topic describes how to upload your training data to [Form Recognizer Studio](https://learn.microsoft.com/azure/applied-ai-services/form-recognizer/concept-form-recognizer-studio).

 This tutorial includes a *New Patient Registration Form* and matching label data you need to upload to an Azure storage container.